-There are many resources to turn to for guidance in both areas.
-The La Leche League provides advice, coaching, and products for adopted newborn and older babies.
-Adoption.com has everything from discussion boards and forums, to manuals, tips, supplements, and fact sheets that will explain, illustrate, encourage and inform.
+There are many resources with guidance for both areas.
+The La Leche League offers advice, coaching, and products for adopted newborns and older babies.
+Adoption.com has everything from discussion boards and forums, to manuals, tips, supplements, and fact sheets that will explain, illustrate, encourage, and inform.

-If breastfeeding is something you would like to have as an option with your child, you will need to start preparing as soon as possible, as it can take a while to get things flowing, so to speak.
-Even if you are not able to produce enough milk to satisfy all the baby’s needs, the bit of breast milk you can provide, combined with the experience you and your child will enjoy from the process of this tender sharing, will go a long way toward building the loving relationship that will carry through the years.
+If breastfeeding is something you would like as an option with your child, you will need to start preparing as soon as possible.
+It can take a while to get things flowing, so to speak.
+Even if you are not able to produce enough milk to satisfy all the baby’s needs, a little bit of breast milk will still make a big difference.
+Combined with the experience of tenderly sharing the milk, it will go a long way toward building a loving relationship that will carry through the years.

-Although it’s true that breastfeeding is not only about breasts, breasts are certainly involved.
-There may be some who will take issue with drafting them into use with a child you haven’t gestated.
-Family members and friends made aware of your preparations to nurse your adopted child may have questions, concerns, or judgments.
+Although it’s true that breastfeeding is about more than your breasts, breasts are certainly involved.
+There may be some who comment on drafting them into use with a child you haven’t gestated.
+Preparing to breastfeed your baby may spark questions, concerns, or judgments from family and friends.

-If breastfeeding your baby is important to you, and if you’re willing to make the commitment and do the work it takes, it is possible.
+You don’t need to breastfeed to bond with your baby.
+But, if breastfeeding your baby is important to you and you’re willing to make the commitment to do the work it takes, it is possible.
 They’re your breasts and it’s your baby, so you make the call.